HathorNetwork/rfcs/projects/hathor-wallet-headless/0005-early-send-tx-lock-release.md

 ## Wallet-lib autorun

-The wallet facace has some methods that are meant to prepare and send transactions, these methods return a promise that resolves when the transaction is accepted by the network.
+The wallet facade has some methods that are meant to prepare and send transactions, these methods return a promise that resolves when the transaction is accepted by the network.
 This promise is the return of either `run` or `runFromMining` from the `SendTransaction` facade.

 The methods that send transactions are: